 CANSSI is proud to announce a series of nationally broadcast seminars, to be held once a month between September and April.
 And CANSSI is proud to involve students via journal clubs and student-only meetings with the speakers following each seminar.

-This fall we will hear from three speakers who are experts on the development and application of hidden Markov models in different fields.
+In the fall we heard from three speakers who are experts on the development and application of hidden Markov models in different fields.
+Learn more about hidden Markov models.

 - September 24: Ruth King, Thomas Bayes’ Chair of Statistics, at the University of Edinburgh, is an expert on Bayesian inference and the application of hidden Markov models to problems in ecology and healthcare.